russell-archer/StoreHelper/README.md

 ---

 # Recent Major Changes
+- 27 January, 2023
+    - Fixed a bug related to isPurchased for consumable products.
+Caused a crash on macOS and iOS (thank you Abdullah Kardaş!)
 - 18 January, 2023
     - Additional logging of various activities added
 - 17 January, 2023